Positives of ADHD

 By this point, you may be wondering… If we have these amazing powers, these powerful potentials, why don’t ADHD folks rule the world?

 Talk to ADHD experts and they will tell you they have clients who are among the most successful people in the world.
 Award-winning athletes.
 Brilliant entrepreneurs.
 Famous entertainers.
-Dot.com millionaires.
 Top salespeople.

-Because, while we may have these potential abilities, they are usually not under our control.
+While we may have these potential abilities, they are usually not under our control.
 If they were, I would have started this blog three months ago, when I had the initial idea.
 And I would be able to sit and carefully proofread it.

-But even now I can feel my burst of hyper-focus starting to slip.
+But even now, I can feel my burst of hyper-focus starting to slip.

-I’m in my own ‘Fortress of Solitude’.
-And it’s only now, as I come out of the magical spell, that I notice the sound of our editor leaving for the day, the furnace coming on, the smell of coffee.
+I’m in my own ‘Fortress of Solitude’, and it’s only now, as I come out of the magical spell, that I notice the sound of our editor leaving for the day, the furnace coming on, the smell of coffee.
 They are penetrating the hyper-focus, disrupting the invisible energy field that envelopes me when I’m in the zone.